X

 Becoming Catholic (OCIA)

-Our program formally begins in September following the traditional time-line of the early Church when people were brought into the faith community at Easter, but before then we are gathering with those who are interested through the Summer to begin this journey.
-For more information email [email protected]
+Our program formally begins in the Fall following the traditional time-line of the early Church when people were brought into the faith community at Easter, but before then we are gathering with those who are interested to begin this journey.
+For more information email johny@boisecathedral.org

 < CONTEXT.
-This statement is that the Catholic Church is both human and divine.
-In the Order of Chrisitan Initiation for Adults (OCIA, formerly RCIA), we'll never make the case that Catholics have been perfect.
-The Catholic Church has never been--nor will it ever be--perfect because as a human institution it is comprised of imperfect human beings, from the faults of its founders (e.g., St. Peter denies Christ three times) to its leaders today.
-But the Catholic Church transcends its human imperfections because of God's grace that resides there.
+This statement recognizes that the Catholic Church is both human and divine.
+In the Order of Christian Initiation for Adults (OCIA, formerly RCIA), we'll never make the case that Catholics have been perfect.
+The Catholic Church has never been--nor will it ever be--perfect because as a human institution it is comprised of imperfect human beings, from the faults of its founders (e.g., St. Peter denies Christ three times) to the present day.
+But the Catholic Church transcends its human imperfections because of God's grace that resides in it and accounts for why it has endured going on 2,000 years.
 Christ didn't choose the gifted; He gifted the chosen!

 "No one will force you to stay.
 Have a look at the Catholic Church from inside the convictions that make Catholicism what it is.
 Walk around in it.
 See how it feels.
 Then decide what you think about it." ~ George Weigel